s-avni/s-avni.github.io/_posts/2025-04-19-developing-epitaphs.md

   Deployment with Cloudflare was also more straightforward.
 GitHub Pages, especially for organization-owned repos, required us to add an additional base path in the URL (configurable in `vite.config.ts` files).
 This nuance isn’t necessary when hosting from a user repo, but the documentation around this was confusing and wasted several hours of our time.

-  On the other hand, Cloudflare doesn't provide CI/CD support out of the box, so we are continuing to use [Github Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) for our CI/CD pipeline.
+  On the other hand, when we switched to deploying on Cloudflare in coordination with [Github Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) (via [Wranglers](https://developers.cloudflare.com/workers/ci-cd/external-cicd/github-actions/)), we ran into some internal errors on Cloudflare that offered no indication of the core issue.

+  So for now we have decided to stay with Github Actions for our CI/CD, and to build directly in Github Actions as well.
+We upload the `dist` output to Cloudflare directly.
+As a result, we are setting up our Frontend's environment secrets/variables in Github environments rather than in Cloudflare, which is a bit awkward.
+It works though, so we'll keep this setup for now.

 - **Backend hosting:** we started with [Railway](https://railway.com/), which has a very nice GUI.
 However, they charged us a lot!
 We ran into one of those oh-so-classic Google "new-vs-legacy" scenarios: the new service Railway advertised, called [Railway Metal](https://docs.railway.com/railway-metal) was cheap, but it missed crucial features (such as static IP addresses).
 So we stayed with the old Railway service, which was much too expensive.
 We were paying about 1$ a day, although it was only me and my partner working on the site.